vohai2003/hdp_data_tutorials/tutorials/hdf/superset-trucking-iot-on-hdf/tutorial-1.md

 ## Why Superset

 Superset has an easy to use interface for exploring and visualizing data with integration for various databases (we'll use Druid).
 Superset has a rich set of visualizations and gives the user the ability to create dashboards to categorize your data tables.
 Superset also allows users to create visualization slices, which represent the actual visualization of the data table, and select the appropriate dashboard for your slice.
 Superset is enterprise-ready, extensible and has a high granularity security/permission model that allows intricate rules on who can access individual features and the dataset.

+- Visually predict truck breakdowns and visually analyze driver habits on separate maps all to prevent drivers from getting into accidents

 ## Superset Terminology